Beautiful muses have inspired artists for virtually as long as art has existed.

 Waiting | Spring | Catching Wind

-Real muses bring both beauty, confidence and that “something special” to the experience, and that is reflected in the finished art.
+Real muses bring beauty, confidence, and that “something special” to the experience, and that is reflected in the finished art.
 They can be short or tall, big or small, young or old, but in the end, what really matters is their ability to stand out as special.
 And it isn’t always obvious at first.

 To the beautiful muses who inspired my vision and guided my hands, I extend my heartfelt appreciation.
 Without you, there would be no art.